corneliusdavid/AutoGetIt/README.md

 _Originally Written in Delphi 10.4.1, tested on the update to Delphi 10.4.2: installed over 75 packages in less than 30 mintues!_

-### Delphi 12 Disclaimer

-This commit, released 2023-Sep-25, supports Delphi 12!
-Please note that as of this date, RAD Studio 12 is _still in Beta_!
-That means it is based on a pre-release version of the RAD Studio software and it has been written with specific permission by Embarcadero.
-No feature is committed until the product GA release.
-That means you agree to use it at your own risk (as with all open-source software) and that things may change in Delphi, the GetIt interface, and this code before Delphi 12 is made generally available.

 ## Batch files

 If you don't want to run the GUI, I also wrote a bunch of batch files that do the same thing but with pre-selected groups of packages.
 I basically dumped all the packages into a text file then prepended the GetIt command line to install them and separated them into variously grouped batch files, some duplicated among a couple of groups.
 If you haven't already done this for your install, this will help get you started.